jessepav/libgdx-wiki-old/Managing-your-assets.md

 manager.dispose();
 ```

 Both will dispose all currently loaded assets and remove any queued and not yet loaded assets.
-The AssetManager#dispose() method will also kill the AssetManager itself.
+The AssetManager.dispose() method will also kill the AssetManager itself.
 After a call to this method you should not use the manager anymore.

 And that's pretty much everything there is.
 Now for the nitty-gritty parts.